 Andrew J. Upton Attorney

 Andrew Upton provides efficient and effective representation in trial and appellate courts.
 He joined Mayer LLP after serving as a judicial law clerk and briefing attorney for the Hon.
 Senior Chief Justice Jim R. Wright and Hon.
 Chief Justice John M. Bailey of the Eleventh District Court of Appeals of Texas.
-Andrew has experience representing individual clients and companies in commercial and construction disputes, personal injury defense, premises liability, products liability, and landlord-tenant matters.
-He also advises clients on pre-litigation issues and litigation avoidance.
+Andrew has experience representing individual clients and companies in commercial and construction disputes, personal injury defense, premises liability, products liability, landlord-tenant matters.
+He also advises clients on pre-litigation issues, litigation avoidance, and insurance coverage opinions.

 In addition to his trial court practice, Andrew maintains an active practice as a member of the firm’s Appellate section, where he has represented clients in several of the Texas intermediate courts of appeals and the United States Court of Appeals for the Fifth Circuit.
 Drawing on his knowledge as a former appellate clerk and his litigation experience, Andrew advances his clients’ interests through persuasive legal arguments.
 He is also frequently called to assist other litigators in preparing dispositive motions, trial briefs, and expert-related motions.